General Meetings of Shareholders

 and voting rules

-The Chairman of the Board of Directors, or in his or her absence the Deputy Chairman of the Board of Directors, shall be the Chairman of the General Meeting.
+The Chair of the Board of Directors, or in his or her absence the Deputy Chair of the Board of Directors, shall be the Chair of the General Meeting.
 At the start of the General Meeting, the Secretary and two vote tellers are formally appointed.

 Any representative can take the floor and ask questions related to the items on the agenda of the meeting.
 Before addressing the meeting, the representative must clearly state his/her name and the name of the shareholder on behalf of which he/she is speaking.